 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures/expenses during the reporting period.
 Actual results could differ from those estimates.

 NOTE 2 - DEPOSITS AND INVESTMENTS

 Summary of Deposits and Investments

-Deposits and investments as of June 30, 2018, consist of investments in the amount of \$19,307,600.
+Deposits and investments as of June 30, 2015, consist of cash on hand and in banks, and investments in the amount of \$18,739,191.